Nick Madrigal Preview, Player Props: Cubs vs. Giants

 Nick Madrigal At The Plate

-- Madrigal has 14 doubles, a triple, two home runs and 10 walks while hitting .269.
+- Madrigal is batting .269 with 14 doubles, a triple, two home runs and 10 walks.

-- In 59.7% of his 77 games this season, Madrigal has picked up at least one hit.
-He's also had 16 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.